 Background

-This chapter discusses the background of developing Forgery, the previous work that has been done and the motivation for it.
-It also contains the research question along with a description of the remaining chapters of this thesis.
+In this chapter we will discuss: the background of developing Forgery, the previous work that has been done in this field and the motivation for doing it.
+We will also present the research question along with a description of the remaining chapters of this thesis.

 3.1 Motivation

 The success of implementing software projects is directly affected by the quality of its specifications [?, p.
 12].
-The specifications are typically defined based on two conceptual views: business and technical, usually by different teams or people with various backgrounds.
-The gap between those two different per- spectives may lead to costly misunderstandings [?, p.
+The specifications are typically defined based on two conceptual views: business and technical and are usually defined by different teams or people with various backgrounds.
+The gap between those two different perspectives may lead to costly misunderstandings [?, p.
 1].
-Changing specifications after delivery is often taking much more time and it is also more expensive [?].
+Changing specifications after implementation of software often takes much more time and is more expensive [?].

-Today several tools are offered for modelling and verifying software specifications.
-For example, Alloy or Z-notation.
-They allow software engineers to prototype ideas and identify errors before realization.
+Today several tools exist for modeling and verifying software specifications.
+Examples are Alloy and Z-notation.
+These tools allow software engineers to create prototypes of their ideas and identify errors, before realization.

-However, such modelling tools may sometimes seem to be too complicated.
-Although the mathemat- ical notations of these tools are unambiguous, the use of set theories, logic and algebra requires special expertises.
-As a result, these tools have a low communicational value [?, p.
+However, sometimes such modeling tools seems to be too complicated.
+Even though the mathematical notations of these tools are unambiguous, the use of set theories, logic and algebra requires special expertise [?, p.
 10].
-In addition, those tools are useful especially for prototyping general models, and they are less effective when it comes to specific domains.
-Our domain of research focuses on financial systems.
+In addition, these tools are useful especially for prototyping general models and less effective when it comes to specific domains.
+We focus on such a specific domain (financial systems).

-Therefore, the idea was to create a new tool that would be better suited for prototyping financial systems and that can be used by both the business and the development teams.
-We developed our own Domain Specific Language (DSL) and called it Fors: Separating Configuration From Formal Specification [?].
-The concept of a DSL is very simple.
-Instead of aiming to be the best for solving any kind of computing problem, DSLs aim to be particularly good for solving a specific class of problems [?]; In our case, financial systems.
+Because of the above-mentioned, we aimed at creating a new tool that would be better suited for prototyping financial systems and could be used by both the business and the development teams.
+We have developed our own Domain Specific Language (DSL) and called it “Fors” which derived from: Separating Configuration From Formal Specification [?].
+The concept of a DSL is very simple: Instead of aiming to solve any kind of computing problem, DSLs aim to solve specific class of problems. [?]ln our case the DSL aims to solve problems of financial systems.

-Fors expresses the operations of a system in a language whose vocabulary, syntax and semantics are formally defined in an easy and natural way; so it would be familiar for both business and development teams.
-In addition, Fors is able to check the correctness of the model.
-Fors parse formal specifications into Alloy syntax: algebraic logic formulas based on the notion of relations (We will discuss it into details later on).
-Using Alloy engine we able to solve those formulas and find ambiguities in the model.
+Fors expresses the operations of a system in a language whose vocabulary, syntax and semantics are formally defined in an easy and natural way.
+This way, Fors is comprehensible for both business and development teams.
+In addition, Fors is able to check the correctness of a software model.
+Fors parse formal specifications into Alloy syntax: algebraic logic formulas based on the notion of relations (We will elaborate on this more later in this thesis).
+Using an Alloy based engine we are able to solve such formulas and find ambiguities in the model.

-Fors minimizes the gap between the business and the technical views by creating a common language, and able to identify contradictions or faults in the specified model.
-However, there is still a main issue that remains open: Programmers will have to implement the real product by hand (according to the spec- ifications).
-Hence, it is not guaranteed that the final results would be exactly the same as defined in the specifications and in light of human factors, it is an error prone.
+Fors minimizes the gap between the business and the technical views by creating a common language and the ability to identify contradictions or faults in a specific model.
+However, there is still a main issue that remains: Programmers will have to implement the real product by hand (according to the specifications).
+Hence, it is not guaranteed that the final results would be exactly the same as defined in the specifications.
+When considering human factor also this system is prone to error.

-Therefore, our motivation was to find whether we able to create a tool for automatic system generation.
+Therefore, our motivation was to find out whether we would be able to create a tool for automatic system generation.
 We decided to scope our research on the data-side as we found it highly interesting.
-Data errors can cripple a reputation, shatter financial gains and create uncertainty in an organization.
-Synthesizing the data may
+As mentioned previously, data errors can harm the reputation of an orginazation, diminish financial gains and create uncertainty in an organization.
+Synthesizing the data may avoid such events.

-4

-CHAPTER 3.
-BACKGROUND 5 avoid such events.

-The data is usually stored in a record-keeping system called database.
-Namely, a repository for a collection of data files which users may perform a variety of operations on it.
-For example, adding files, modifying or reading them etc [?, p.
-11].
+Data is usually stored in a record-keeping system called a database.
+A database therefore is a repository for a collection of data files on which users may perform a variety of operations (e.g. adding, modifying or reading files [?, p.
+11]).

-The scope of database is often described as having the following three aspects:
+The scope of a database is often described as having the following three aspects: